CurveDocs/curve-docs/docs/stableswap-ng_exchange/factory/admin_controls.md

 !!! description "`Factory.set_gauge_implementation(_gauge_implementation: address):`"

     !!!guard "Guarded Method"
         This function is only callable by the `admin` of the contract.
+There can only be one gauge implementation.

     Function to set a new gauge implementation.